Hyperbolic actions of higher-rank lattices come from rank-one factors: Classification of actions on hyperbolic spaces

-is $A$-dense in $X_i$, where we denote by $K_i$ the compact subgroup as in Setup \ref{setup:rank-one}.
+is $A$-dense in $X_i$, where we denote by $K_i$ a maximal compact subgroup of $G_i$.
 This is because, since $K_i$ acts transitively on $\partial X$, there exists a constant $C$ such that given any two points on a sphere around $x_i$, there is an element of $K_i$ that moves the first point $C$-close to the second one.

 Since the rank of $G_i$ equals one, we know by hypothesis that $N>1$ and in particular, we get that $\pr_i(\Gamma)$ is dense in $G_i$.
 Approximating elements of $K_i$ by elements of $\Gamma$ we get that the set